Facebook Pixel Tracking

 Why use 4human's sickness absence follow-up?

-• 2011: 4human HRM was the first in 2011 to submit the 9-week report directly to NAV.
+• 2011: 4human HRM was first released in 2011 when you had to submit the 9-week report directly to NAV

 • 2018: 4human HRM was the first to receive digital sick notes directly into the HR system